For Students

 What Kind of Class is This?

-Compared to previous classes, the Capstone series is a medium-term team project.
+Section titled “What Kind of Class is This?”Compared to previous classes, the Capstone series is a medium-term team project.
 You will have to plan and execute work over the course of 9 months (starting in Fall term and ending in Spring term).

-You haven’t done much in terms of longer team projects, up to now.
+You haven’t done much in terms of longer-term team projects, up to now.
 The Capstone series aims to address this shortcoming and give you the necessary skills to plan and strive under uncertainty.
 Depending on the project category, your success will depend solely on your capacity to adapt and deliver.

 What is IP/NDA?

-IP stands for Intellectual Property.
-By default, you (not the school nor your project partner) have the rights to the work you produce during Capstone.
-Some projects might require you to hand-over the IP to your project partner or their company.
+Section titled “What is IP/NDA?”IP stands for Intellectual Property.
+By default, you have the rights to the work you produce during Capstone.
+Some projects might require you to hand-over the IP to your project partner or their company (and will be labelled as such).

 NDA stands for Non-Disclosure Agreement.
 It means that some or all of the work you’ll be doing or information you will get access to cannot be shared outside of the boundaries set by the agreement.
 Some project partners or companies might require you to sign an NDA if you are working on proprietary or closed-source code.